programmatordev/kinky/README.md

 Returns the final transformed HTML from the given `$template`.
 Take into account that email templates must be located in the `/site/templates/emails/` directory.

+> [!INFO]
-Check the documentation regarding how emails work in [Kirby](https://getkirby.com/docs/guide/emails).
+> Check the documentation regarding how emails work in [Kirby](https://getkirby.com/docs/guide/emails).

 You can pass data into the template using the `$data` parameter.

-This method can be useful to help developing email templates:
+This method can be useful to help creating and previewing email templates:

 ```php
 // templates/default.php